-Vegan Bolognese with lentils makes for a hearty and comforting meal for Meatless Mondays or any other day!
+Vegan Bolognese sauce with lentils makes for a hearty and comforting meal for Meatless Mondays or any other day!

-This pasta with lentils in tomato sauce is a vegan alternative to a classic spaghetti Bolognese.
+This hearty pasta with lentils in tomato sauce is a vegan alternative to a classic spaghetti Bolognese.
 The lentils not only add protein, but their small size and firm texture mimic the texture of ground meat, making this dish a satisfying, plant-based meal that the whole family will love.

 What Is Bolognese?